-Each Residence accommodates eight adolescents living with their peers and two live-in House Parents in a safe, supportive environment.
-Here troubled teens learn ways to cope, to tap into their strengths, to become contributing members of society.
-House Parents provide structured, day-to-day support and supervision, while social workers manage individualized care for each youngster.
+House managers provide structured, day-to-day support and supervision, while social workers manage individualized plans of care for each youth.
 A range of other services, including tutoring, career planning and training in life skills, is also available.